Glass Box Pattern Interface

 Business Requirement: Demonstrating Differentiated "Enterprise-Ready" AI Capabilities.

-The Sales team had a clear mandate: to win Company G's trust, the demo couldn't just be a "chatty" bot.
+The Sales team had a clear mandate: to win Gartner's trust, the demo couldn't just be a "chatty" bot.
 It had to structurally prove the specific technical capabilities of AWS Bedrock that differentiate us in the market, specifically: multi-agent orchestration, guardrails, knowledge base, and data automation.

 2. Iteration 1 – From Black Box to Glass Box